MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-web-sources.md

 ---
-title: Setting Up Web Sources for Contact Companies | Microsoft Docs
+title: Set Up Web Sources for Contact Companies| Microsoft Docs
-description: Describes how to use web sources for contacts in Financials
+description: You can define internet or web sources and assign them to a contact company to help identify how you want to search for information about your contacts.
 services: project-madeira
 documentationcenter:
 author: jswymer